Ellis Archer

-Ellis Archer is a professional rugby league footballer who last played as a for Workington Town in the RFL Championship.
+Ellis Archer is a semi-professional rugby league footballer who last played as a for the Barrow Raiders in the Betfred Championship.

 He started his senior career at St Helens in the Super League.
+He previously played for Workington Town in the RFL Championship.

 Playing career

 St Helens

 Archer made his first team début for Saints in August 2022 against Wakefield Trinity.

 Workington Town

 On 27 September 2023 it was reported that he had signed for Workington Town in the RFL Championship on a two-year deal.